 First consideration is to be given to suppliers with a University-Wide Contract.
 However, when it is in the best interest of the end user to make a purchase from another vendor, justification for these transactions will be made by the end user and maintained in the departments/units files.

-The justification will not be required to be submitted with PCard transaction records sent to FSO, but departments/units justification should be readily available in case of audit.
+The justification will not be required to be submitted with PCard transaction records sent to Financial Services, but departments/units justification should be readily available in case of audit.

-Certain types of purchases under FSM Policy require pre-approval.
-These purchases must be pre-approved in writing before a PCard may be used.
-The written pre-approval memo, email or form (e.g. Art Approval) must be retained with the PCard documentation.
+Certain types of purchases may be subject to other University policies or procedures and may require pre-approval before a PCard may be used.
+When pre-approval is required, the memo, email or applicable documentation should be retained with the PCard documentation.

-Building Construction Expenses: Costs or expenditures associated with building, construction, reconstruction, rehabilitation or maintenance of real property (including land and buildings), the installation of an integral component to real property, or the improvement of real property must be pre-approved.
+Building Construction Expenses: Costs or expenditures associated with building, construction, reconstruction, rehabilitation or maintenance of real property (including land and buildings), the installation of an integral component to real property, or the improvement of real property must be pre-approved by Facilities Management.
 Examples include landscaping, electrical, plumbing, painting, carpeting and security systems.
 It is the sole responsibility of Facilities Management to provide these services to campus.
-Please contact the Director of Facilities Management at 520-626-4919 or firstname.lastname@example.org for pre-approval.
+Please contact the Director of Facilities Management at 520-621-1228 or email@example.com for pre-approval.

 Contracted Purchases: Any purchase that includes a formal written contract must be reviewed and signed by the Contracting Office.
 The Contract processing time is approximately two to three (2-3) weeks.
 The Contracting Office will only make changes to the legal terms and conditions; any non-legal business terms and conditions must be reviewed and approved by the Department.
 Contact Ernette Garcia at 520-621-3857 or firstname.lastname@example.org to review and sign the contract before using a PCard.